By Corey Lewis, CPT, CSCS

 In addition, pea protein powder helps promote appetite control and thus helps with weight loss.
 With its high protein content, it is able to keep you fuller for longer.
 As opposed to the previously mentioned protein powders, pea protein powder is different in the sense of taste, texture, and processing.
 Protein powders such as egg, whey, or casein can sometimes be heavily processed, ridding them of their maximum nutrient potential.
 But pea protein powder is different.
 As well as being a bit less processed, its sweet flavor and less chalky texture can combine with other proteins for added nutritional benefits.

-Besides its plethora of benefits, pea protein powder can be relatively high in sodium, so if you are on a low-sodium diet, it might be wise to moderate your use of this type of protein powder.
+Besides its plethora of benefits, pea protein powder can be relatively high in sodium.
+So, if you are on a low-sodium diet, it might be wise to moderate your use of this type of protein powder.
 Besides this one potential issue, pea protein powder is not associated with a lot of side effects.
 If you are looking to try this type of protein powder, consider Wholistic Botanicals Live Plant Pea Protein Vanilla Powder.
+Or, read our top 5 pea protein powder reviews.

 Another veggie protein source is hemp protein.
 There has been a lot of controversy over the use of hemp.
 But how many of us know exactly what hemp is?